eclipse-score/process_description/process/process_areas/safety_management/safety_management_roles.rst

    Responsibility

    * Performing and reporting of safety audit
-   * Performing of formal document reviews on safety plans, safety pacakge and safety analysis (incl.
+   * Performing of formal document reviews on safety plans, safety package and safety analysis (incl.
 DFA)

    Authority